ethicsai/ethical-smart-grid/docs/source/usage.rst

 Usage
 =====

-|project_name| provides a `Gymnasium <https://gymnasium.farama.org/>`_
+|project_name| provides a `PettingZoo <https://pettingzoo.farama.org/>`_
 environment for multi-agent reinforcement learning of *ethically-aligned* behaviours, i.e., behaviours that take into account ethical considerations.

-The environment is available as a Python package, and follows the Gymnasium API as close as possible, such that it can be used with any Gymnasium-compliant learning algorithm with little to no modification.
+The environment is available as a Python package, and follows the PettingZoo API as close as possible, such that it can be used with any PettingZoo-compliant learning algorithm with little to no modification.

 Installation